bennyhuo/KotlinBlogTranslation/original/Improving Java Interop: Top-Level Functions and Properties.md

 ---

 Kotlin has had top-level functions and properties from day one.
 They are very convenient in many cases: from basic utilities to extensions for standard APIs.
-But Kotlin code is not the only client, and today I’m going to explain how we are planning to improve on the Java interop when it comes to calling top-level functions and properties.
+But Kotlin code is not the only client, and today I’m going to explain how we are planning to improve on the Java interop when it comes to calling top-level functions and properties.<span id="more-2398"></span>
 ## Basics

 Top-level functions are compiled to static methods in the byte code, so that